starring: Jason Mewes, Richard Riehle and Floyd Abel

 1 male disappears, presumably dead

 1 male dismembered with machete

-1 female chest cut open with knife, silicon removed
+1 female had her chest cut open with knife, silicon removed

 |Seriously, what the fuck happened to this guy?|